Brewing with RAPT Gen 4 BrewZilla

 The BrewZilla includes Ultra Low Watt Density Elements (ULWD) meaning brighter beer can be brewed with the fear of scorching and burnt off flavours.

-For the best possible accuracy and control of the mash process and temperature, the use of a RAPT Bluetooth Probe is recommended.
+For the best possible accuracy and control of the mash process and temperature, the use of a is recommended.
 This allows the temperature to be measured directly from the mash.
 This decouples temperature control from the elements so you cn quite easily acheive more precise and faster temeprature adjustments.

 Once you have mashed your grain for 30-90 minutes (typically mash time is 60 minutes) it’s then time to sparge the grain.
 Sparging involves rinsing the grain bed with warm water to extract as much sugar as possible without extracting undesirable tannins.